Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Experiment

 From the results, the following observations stand out.
-First, although inferior to the TAG baseline in Precision, the designed baseline Attention-query already performs much better than the TAG baseline in all other metrics, which strongly verifies the effectiveness of attending the keywords in the query.
-The designed Match-LSTM method achieves even better performance over Attention-query method in all metrics because it not only attends the useful words in the query but also captures the fine-grained interactions between the query words and audio snippets.
-Compared to those methods, our proposed QGCA model achieves the best performance on AudioGrounding dataset.
+First, although inferior to the TAG baseline in Precision, the designed baseline Attention-query already performs much better than the TAG baseline in all other metrics, which strongly verifies the effectiveness of attending to the keywords in the query.
+The designed Match-LSTM method achieves even better performance over Attention-query method in all metrics because it not only attends the useful words in the query but also captures the relations between the audio snippets and query words.
+Compared to those methods, our CGI model achieves the best performance on AudioGrounding dataset.
 Specifically, it consistently surpasses all the baselines by a large margin in all evaluation metrics.
-Although the precision and recall metrics are contradictory to some extent, the QGCA model still achieves around 1.0\% and 2.0\% absolute improvements over the Match-LSTM method.
-For the PSDS metric which is independent of the threshold $\beta$, the QGCA model brings a 2.8\% absolute improvement compared to the second best Match-LSTM method, which demonstrates the robustness of our model.
-Overall, the excellent results of the QGCA model can be attributed to the combining effects of the intra-model graph for query modeling, the cross-modal attention for fine-grained interactions, and the employment of the cross-gating scheme for representations enrichment.
-In the next, the contributions of these components are analyzed separately.
+Although the precision and recall metrics are contradictory to some extent, the CGI model still achieves around 1.0\% and 2.0\% absolute improvements over the Match-LSTM method.
+For the PSDS metric which is independent of the threshold $\beta$, the CGI model brings a 2.8\% absolute improvement compared to the second best Match-LSTM method.
+Overall, the excellent results of the CGI model are obtained by the combining effects of the intra-model graph for query modeling, the cross-modal attention for fine-grained interactions, and the employment of the cross-gating scheme for representations enrichment.